Types Of Iguana

 As such, they will spend the majority of their day heating up their bodies, diving for algae, before coming back to the shore and heating their bodies again by basking in the sunlight.

-The difficult terrain means that predators will have a hard time getting to them, and so they are generally safe.
+The difficult terrain, typical habitat for a Cuban rock iguana, means that the predators will have a hard time getting to them so it generally remains safe.

-These Iguanas also take in a lot of salt compared to their counterparts, and they have adapted the natural exocrine glands in their nostrils to excrete this salt through sneezing, in a similar manner to whales and dolphins.
+These iguanas, including the marine Galapagos species, take in a lot of salt compared to their counterparts, like the Cuban rock iguana or the spiny-tailed iguana, and they have adapted the natural exocrine glands in their nostrils to excrete this salt through sneezing, just like whales and dolphins.

 The Desert Iguana